 Now you are ready to start working with your dog on distractions.
-Make sure that your dog will work for you perfectly in the backyard without distractions.
+Make sure that your dog will work for you perfectly in the backyard.
 Then, go to the front yard.
-You may want to choose a time when very little is going on in the neighborhood, such as 8pm.
-Once your dog is doing well in the front yard, work with him or her out front at a busy time in your neighborhood, such as Saturday morning.
+You may want to choose a time where very little is going on in the neighborhood, like 8 o' clock at night.
+Once your dog is doing well in the front yard, work with him or her out front at a busy time for your neighborhood, like Saturday morning.
 Then start working with your dog at a park, and so on.
-Try to work with your dog at various locations to prevent your dog from thinking that his or her obedience is specific to one location.
+Try to work with your dog at various locations to prevent your dog from thinking that his or her obedience is location specific.